 Down and dirty facts about the CARB Clean Truck Check program.

-What is CARB and why the new program?
+What is CARB and what’s the new program?

-CARB stands for California Air Resources Board.
-This agency’s Clean Truck Check Regulation is a “comprehensive heavy-duty vehicle inspection and maintenance (HD I/M) regulation to ensure that vehicles’ emissions control systems are properly functioning when traveling on California’s roadways.”
+According to the agency’s website, its Clean Truck Check Regulation (CTC) program is a “comprehensive heavy-duty vehicle inspection and maintenance (HD I/M) regulation to ensure that vehicles’ emissions control systems are properly functioning when traveling on California’s roadways.”

 Which vehicles fall under CARB’s Clean Truck Check program?